AndriiKot/freeCodeCamp/steps/__02__step__/README.md

 Step  2

+Step  2

-In your form, users will
+In your form,
+users will
 be able
-to input a number which
+to input a
+number which
 represents their
 daily calorie budget.
+Create
-Create a label
+a label
 element, give
-it a for attribute set
+it a for
+attribute set
 to budget
-and the text Budget, then
+and the text
+Budget, then
 create an
-input element with the id
+input element with
+the id
 set to
 budget.

       </details>

 <h4>preview</h4>